ugbedam7/contact-manager-frontend/README.md

   - When a user adds a new contact, they receive an email notification.
 - The app ensures data privacy by restricting modifications to personal entries only.
+- To enhance the user experience, the app includes light and dark mode
+  functionality, allowing users to switch between themes for better readability and personalization.

 ## Page Explanations